-Click on the topics listed to the right for specific safety requirements and
+Click on the topics listed below for specific safety requirements and practices.

 This eTool is intended to provide information about the Electric Power Generation, Transmission and Distribution standard (29 CFR 1910.269).
 The Occupational Safety and Health Act requires employers to comply with safety and health standards promulgated by OSHA or by a state with an OSHA-approved state plan.
 However, this eTool is not itself a standard or regulation, and it creates no new legal obligations.

 eTools are "stand-alone," interactive, Web-based training tools on occupational safety and health topics.
 They are highly illustrated and utilize graphical menus.
 As stated in the disclaimer above, eTools do not create new OSHA requirements, nor limit or eliminate any such requirements.